ampproject/amp-toolbox/optimizer/README.md

 Currently the following options are supported:

 * **ampUrl**: an URL string pointing to the valid AMP version.
 Required by the AddAmpLink transformer.
+* **imageBasePath**: a base URL or path required for resolving an image file from a given image `src` attribute.
+Required by the AddBlurryImagePlaceholder transformer.
 * **ampRuntimeVersion** specifies a [specific version](https://github.com/ampproject/amp-toolbox/tree/master/runtime-version") of the AMP runtime.
 For example: `ampRuntimeVersion: "001515617716922"` will result in AMP runtime URLs being re-written from:

   ```